alitet01/etc/README.md

 * Togglebuf use default workspaces.
 * Full Toggl data is visible only to workspace administrators.
 * Toggl users cannot be copied between Toggl accounts
-* Task name must be unique in source Toggl workspace.
 * Do not assign **Users** to copied Projects in target Toggl account.
 * Do not rename objects (clients, projects, tasks)
 * Do not delete objects if You are planning to use it later.